What is Hawkeye malware?

 Somewhat standardly, Predator Pain utilizes real BrowserPassView and MailPassView tools to save data from browsers and emails.
 In addition, the malware is able to activate and take control of the webcam, if the infected machine has one connected.

 To prevent detection and analysis, Hawkeye comes equipped with a series of anti-evasion tools besides processes hollowing.
 For instance, the malware is able to set a delay before being executed which helps it trick some of the automated sandbox analysis tools.
-It also comes equipped with a technique which targets specific antivirus processes and stops them from executing and blocks access to several domains used by antivirus programs for updating.
+It also comes equipped with a technique that targets specific antivirus processes and stops them from executing and blocks access to several domains used by antivirus programs for updating.

 What’s more, the malware takes active steps to prevent the victim from disabling its own processes by taking control over command prompt, registry editor, and task manager.
 At the same time, Hawkeye constantly scans the computer for other malicious programs and instantly deletes them, if found.